-Minor repairs, maintenance and upkeep of legal nonconforming signs are permitted but in no case shall the sign be modified or altered that would result in an increase of non-conformity.
+Minor repairs, maintenance, and upkeep of legal nonconforming signs are permitted but in no case shall the sign be modified or altered that would result in an increase of non-conformity.
+All signs that advertise a business that is no longer on site shall be considered abandoned and shall be removed within 60 days of the opening of a new establishment, unless the sign is approved under a repurposed sign permit.
+Any legal nonconforming sign destroyed by natural causes may be restored to its original state.